 - Click spamming: It is also known as organic poaching.
 A fraudster will be sent a high number of legitimate-looking clicks to an MMP (Mobile Measurement Partner).
 If an organic install happens to match the same device, then the fraudster will receive the credit.
 This type of mobile ad fraud is especially common in apps that already have a large number of downloads.

-- Click injection: A fraudster benefits from a malware on a user’s phone to detect if there is a new app install.
-It triggers a click before an installation is complete and they will be credited for the install.
+- Click injection: A fraudster benefits from malware on a user’s phone to detect if there is a new app installed.
+It triggers a click before an installation is complete and they will be credited for the installation.

 Ignorance Is Not A Bliss

 First of all, ignoring mobile ad fraud has a detrimental impact on your campaign optimization.
 It can bias your campaign data which will make it unreliable for future judgement.

 For example, your campaign data shows reasonable CTR (Click-Through Rate), but has poor performing conversion rates.
 Bear in mind that this data is skewed due to ad fraud.
 As a result, you decide to end the campaign altogether because it does not satisfy your KPIs.
 However, in reality, there is a possibility that you can have a successful campaign if you remove the fraudulent clicks from the equation.

 Moreover, one of the most important metrics in a performance marketing campaign is ROAS.
 It measures how much money you make for every currency you spend on your campaigns.
 Basically, you want to get as high ROAS as possible when doing an advertising campaign.

 However, all those unauthorised actions from ad fraud techniques will reduce your ROAS since you end up purchasing bogus interactions for false leads and conversions.
 In the end, it will only drain your advertising budget and ruin your marketing effort.